Group Visits | Armstrong Campus

 The group visit requestor is responsible for sharing all policies and expectations with the day-of-contact for the group, chaperones, and students.

-Chaperones must stay online with the group at all times during the presentation and tour, and are responsible for monitoring the behavior of their students.
+Chaperones must stay with the group at all times during the presentation and tour, and are responsible for monitoring the behavior of their students.

 Please set expectations with students prior to your visit.
 Students should be respectful toward our student ambassadors and professional staff; as well as our institution, campus, and community.
 Our ambassadors reserve the right to end a tour at any point due to inappropriate behavior.